pharo-contributions/clap-st/src/Clap-Core.package/ClapCommand.class/README.md

-I represent a command or subcommand.
+I represent a named command or subcommand.

-Commands are recognized by a keyword, possibly with aliases for convenience.
+Commands are recognized by a keyword, possibly with aliases for convenience, and have parameters (flags, positionals, or subcommands).
-A command can be nested as a subcommand of another one, and can have any number of subcommands.

 Sibling subcommands are mutually exclusive: they are a way to organize and select behavior under their parent command.

 To create a new instance of this class, you must write this: